gabriel951/my_work/README.md

 gabrielfsilva1995@gmail.com.

 # Acknowledments
-In all of my work, I collaborated with fellow researchers.
+In all of my work, I collaborated with very nice people.
 I thank them!

 # Overview
 Here is an overview of the contents of each folder: